11 Herbaceous perennials to add to your garden

 Foam Flower

-Regular price $7.99
+Regular price From $9.99

-Regular price Sale price $7.99
+Regular price Sale price From $9.99

 Unit price per

-Wild Geranium - TN Nursery
+wild geranium - TN Nursery

 Wild Geranium

-Wild Geranium is a native perennial plant with deeply lobed, palmate leaves and delicate, pink to lavender flowers that resemble small crane's bills, often found in woodlands and meadows.
-It is a native perennial plant offering several positive landscaping uses.
+Wild Geranium is a native perennial plant with deeply lobed, palmate leaves and delicate, pink to lavender flowers that resemble small crane's bills.
+It is often found in woodlands and meadows and offers several positive landscaping uses.
 Its natural beauty, adaptability, and ecological benefits make it a valuable addition to gardens and naturalistic landscapes.
 Wild geranium is proof that great things can come in small packages.
-Its flowers may only be about an inch in size, but their delightful display always wins smiles.
+Its flowers may only be about an inch, but their delightful display always wins smiles.
 Interestingly, this plant offers showy leaves and blooms.
-What Characteristics Define the Greenery Of Wild Geranium Formally known as the geranium maculatum, these woodland perennials produce hairy, unbranched stems that can stretch up to 24 inches in height.
+Characteristics Of Wild Geranium Formally known as the geranium maculatum, these woodland perennials produce hairy, unbranched stems that can stretch up to 24 inches in height.
 They are generally either green or reddish.
 The visually compelling leaves are vibrant green, toothed, and deeply palmately lobed.
 Most feature five lobes, but some have seven.
-These leaves measure between three inches and six inches in both length and width.
+These leaves measure between three and six inches in length and width.
 The leaves at the bottom are larger and have coarse hairs.
 Those at the top of the plant are more delicate and have finer hair.
 What Do the Flowers of Wild Geranium Look Like They bloom in late spring or early summer.
-Each upright stem will produce a cluster of two to five blooms.
-The saucer-shaped flowers generally measure one inch in size, but they can reach up to three inches.
-The flowers are composed of five petals.
+Each upright stem produces a cluster of two to five blooms.
+The saucer-shaped flowers generally measure one inch in size but can reach up to three inches.
+They are composed of five petals.
 In addition, they have ten yellow stamens and five green sepals that encircle their pistils.
 What Color Blooms Does Wild Geranium Produce They are in shades of pink or lavender.
 However, whites, blues, reds, and burgundies are also possible.
-While the flowers may appear to be solid at first glance, a closer look will often reveal that darker lines run from the center of the bloom to the edge of the petal.
+While the flowers may appear solid at first glance, a closer look will often reveal that darker lines run from the bloom's center to the edge of the petal.
 Many popular flowers have multiple names, and these gorgeous gems are no exception.
 Why are they called cranesbills?
 The explanation may seem hard to spot, but a look at their picturesque seed pods can be revealing.
-After they have bloomed, they produce a charming fruit capsule.
+After Wild Geraniums bloom, they produce a charming fruit capsule.
 It has a long, central column, which imaginative people say resembles a crane's bill.
 Five basal cells with seeds form the rest of the crane's head.
-Colorful and full of cheer, they are fantastic additions to any garden.
+Colorful and full of cheer, wild geraniums are fantastic additions to any garden.
 They work well in mass plantings and borders and attract pollinators, butterflies, and songbirds.

-Regular price $7.99
+Regular price From $9.99

-Regular price Sale price $7.99
+Regular price Sale price From $9.99

 Unit price per